nanu2000/Light-Show-Engine/README.md

 # Light-Show-Engine
 LightShow is a 3D boilerplate created with the purpose of flexibility, scalability, and simplicity.
-Old, but an update is coming soon.

-Application uses two other projects for 3D model and font atlas file creation that are currently private.
+This application uses two other projects for 3D model and font atlas file creation that are currently private.

 ## Features
 * 3D skeletal animation